lindbrook/packageRank/README.md

 ### visualizing ‘cranlogs’

-To visualize the download counts from `cranlogs::cran_download()`, ‘packageRank’ prvoides a generic S3 plot() method.
+To visualize the download counts from `cranlogs::cran_download()`, ‘packageRank’ provides a generic S3 plot() method.
 All you need to do is substitute cran\_downloads2() for cran\_download():